 Check Register

 Ms. Derby reported that the expenditures listed on the check register were reoccurring operating expenses and anticipated expenses for approved projects and recommended full approval by the Board.
-Following discussion, upon a motion made by Director Odom and seconded by Director Keyser, the Board voted unanimously to approve the check register and ratify all expenses.
+Following discussion, upon a motion made by Director Odom and seconded by Director Sabino, the Board voted unanimously to approve the check register and ratify all expenses.
 A copy of the check register is attached to these minutes.

 Third Quarter Financial and Investment Report

-Mr. Baugh presented the third quarter financial and investment report, a copy of which is attached to these minutes
+Mr. Baugh presented the third quarter financial and investment report, a copy of which is attached to these minutes.
+Following discussion, upon a motion made by Director Odom and seconded by Director Sabino, the Board voted unanimously to approve the third quarter financial and investment reports as presented.

 FISCAL YEAR 2014 DRAFT BUDGET

 Ms. Derby reviewed the draft Fiscal Year 2014 Financial and Capital Improvements Projects Budget with the Board.
-She reported on tax overpayment issue related to the Pavilions project that would be corrected by reducing the increment to offset same.
-Ms. Derby also noted that $1,000,000 was added to the budget for the Main Street Improvement project.
+She informed the Board that there would be a reduction of approximately $1.6M of the anticipated City of Houston Increment to correct the overpayment of the Houston Pavilions blocks for tax years 2008-11.
+Mr. DeLeon informed the Board that the increment for the ISD and Harris County line items under the FY13 Budget column were transposed but would not affect the total.
+Ms. Derby noted that an adjustment of $750K would be added to the budget in fiscal years 2014 and 2015 for the Main Street Improvement project.

-Following discussion, upon a motion made by Director Flowers and seconded by Director Keyser, the Board voted unanimously to approve the draft Fiscal Year 2014 Financial and Capital Improvements Projects Budget in substantial final form and delegated to the budget and finance committee to correct any issues currently present in same.
+Following discussion, upon a motion made by Director Flowers and seconded by Director Keyser, the Board voted unanimously to approve the draft Fiscal Year 2014 Financial and Capital Improvements Projects Budget in substantial final form and delegated the budget and finance committee review and approve all adjustments prior to Board ratification.

 MUNICIPAL SERVICE/HPD OVERTIME PROGRAM

-Captain Satterwhite presented the municipal services report for the monthhighlighting prevalent .
+Captain Satterwhite presented the municipal services report highlighting prevalent criminal activity.
 He reported that crime rates are down for the year.

 RETAIL/ECONOMIC DEVELOPMENT FUNDING REQUESTS